Skythrew/expkg/README.md

 I hope you'll enjoy it!

+## Installation

+First, install the `uv` package on your system.
+It basically helps managing Python dependencies in isolated environments and it is needed as a dependency of this script, to make your life easier.

+Download `expkg.py`, do a simple `chmod +x expkg.py` in your Terminal where the file is stored and launch `./expkg.py`!

+But don't forget to configure EXPKG otherwise it would be quite useless!

 ## Documentation

 As said above, EXPKG is basically a "wrapper" around `nvchecker`.
 As such, you will find the config file incredibly similar.